mihaildono/padawan-project/introduction/introduction.md

 * Index in a for loop, does not actually take an item, but rather points towards the current item
 * Map is very confusing when first switched form for loop.
 Repetition is key!
+* Keys for objects and Indexes for arrays, can be used with variables that evaluate to a string/number

 # Vocabulary
 * Declaration